 The Norwegian Coastal Administration is both user financed and financed over the state budget.
-Tasks are assigned to the Norwegian Coastal Administration through the state budget and an annual allocation letter is received from the Norwegian Ministry of Transport and Communications.
+Tasks are assigned to the Norwegian Coastal Administration through the state budget and an annual allocation letter is received from the Norwegian Ministry of Transport.

 The Norwegian Coastal Administration's most important tasks are: